sábado, 26 de noviembre de 1988

 Why do you condemn me to your rejection?

-Is it possible for a world of tenderness
+Is it possible that a world of tenderness

 and I receive only your rejection,